botsquad/bubble-match/README.md

 that it does not make sense to create expressions that span over sentences.

-The builtin sentence tokenizer (`BubbleExpr.Sentence.Tokenizer`) does **not** have the concept of sentences, and thus treats each input as a single sentence, even in the existence of periods in the input.
+The builtin sentence tokenizer (`BubbleMatch.Sentence.Tokenizer`) does **not** have the concept of sentences, and thus treats each input as a single sentence, even in the existence of periods in the input.